Fact check: No link between mpox and COVID vaccination – DW – 08/19/2024

 Mpox = shingles?

-According to a 2022 study published in the Journal of the European Academy of Dermatology and Venereology, Zoster viruses can be reactivated through vaccinations.
-The study also shows that individuals vaccinated with various COVID-19 vaccines have an increased risk of herpes zoster.
+According to a 2022 study published in the Journal of the European Academy of Dermatology and Venereology, the varicella-zoster virus (VZV), which causes herpes zoster and chickenpox, can be reactivated through vaccinations.
+The study also shows that individuals vaccinated with various COVID-19 vaccines have an increased risk of herpes zoster outbreaks.

-However, there is no connection between the mpox pathogen and Zoster viruses, says Kari Moore Debbink in a conversation with DW: "Mpox and herpes zoster are in different virus groups, so testing is easily able to discern between the two viruses.
-While both viruses can cause similar symptoms including rashes, fever, swollen lymph nodes, and malaise, there are also distinct characteristics of the rashes caused by each virus—making it possible to tell them apart by sight and symptoms."
+However, there is no connection between the mpox pathogen and VZV, says Kari Moore Debbink in a conversation with DW: "Mpox and herpes zoster are in different virus groups, so testing is easily able to discern between the two viruses.
+While both viruses can cause similar symptoms including rashes, fever, swollen lymph nodes, and malaise, there are also distinct characteristics of the rashes caused by each virus — making it possible to tell them apart by sight and symptoms."

 Are corona and mpox viruses the same?

 Mpox is much less contagious than COVID-19.
-While the mpox pathogen is transmitted through close physical skin-to-skin contact or contact with contaminated materials (towels, bedding, and clothing), the coronavirus is extremely contagious and can be spread through tiny droplets in the air from breathing, speaking, sneezing, or coughing.
-COVID-19 can already be transmitted by others who have the virus, even if they have no symptoms.
+While the mpox pathogen is transmitted through close physical skin-to-skin contact or contact with contaminated materials (towels, bedding and clothing), the coronavirus is extremely contagious and can be spread through tiny droplets in the air from breathing, speaking, sneezing or coughing.
+COVID-19 can be transmitted by others who have the virus, even if they have no symptoms.
 The California Department of Public Health has listed additional differences between coronaviruses and mpox viruses on its website.

 Avoiding the spread of misinformation